AyushGit2k5/AyushGit2k5/README.md

 - **Fashion-MNIST Image Classification (CNN vs MLP)**
   Implemented and compared a baseline MLP with a CNN using PyTorch for image classification.
-  Achieved **96.7% accuracy**, demonstrating the effectiveness of convolutional architectures.
+  Achieved a high accuracy, demonstrating the effectiveness of convolutional architectures.
   🔗 https://github.com/AyushGit2k5/CNN-Image-Classification

 - **Feature Engineering in Image classification (SVM vs ANN)**